-- The install process can take a good amount of time, upwards of 10 minutes, so be patient and don’t close the web-browser until it completes.
-When it finishes you’ll see a Process Complete message at the bottom of the screen.
+The installation process can take a good amount of time, upwards of 10 minutes, so be patient and don’t close the web browser until it completes.
+When it finishes you’ll see a “ClamAV for cPanel” is now installed message at the bottom of the screen.

-- Log out, and then back into WHM again.
+- Log out, and then back into WHM as the root user again.

-- In the top-left Find box, type in clamav, then click on Configure ClamAV Scanner.
+- In the top-left search box, type in clamav, then click on Configure ClamAV Scanner.